ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/3-SHMW2.md

 :::Note
 The end of a tape measure is specially made to allow for both inside and outside measurements without loss of accuracy.
 (You will notice that it slides back and forth a bit.)
 Unless you can actually hook it on the end of your spring, it is best to make your measurement from a reference mark further down the tape measure, and make the appropriate subtraction.

+If you are using a ruler, if the scale begins right at the end of the ruler, then you should not use the end of the ruler as your zero reference.
+You should choose a mark away from the end as your reference, and make the appropriate subtraction.
 :::

 3. Take 10 data points, starting with ~50 g and going to roughly 500 g.
 Make sure that your first mass is heavy enough to cause your spring to stretch by a measurable amount.